abvalatouski/memoizer/README.md

 ## Is there a documentation?

-The source code has a few Haddock-documentation, so you can run `stack haddock` to render it.
+The source code has a few Haddock documentation, so you can run `stack haddock` to render it.